 Based upon the meetings discussions, the draft revision has been revised as follows.

 403.13 Spreading and Finishing.
 The base course, primed or tacked surface, or preceding course or layer shall be cleaned of all dirt, packed soil or any other foreign material prior to spreading the asphaltic mixture.
 If lumps are present or a crust of mixture has formed, the entire load will be rejected.
 The thickness and width of each course shall conform to the typical section in the contract.
-The contractor may elect to construct each course in multiple layers, .
-The minimum compacted thickness shall be 0.75 inches for SP048, 1.25 inches for SP095, 1.75 inches for SP125, 2 inches for SP190, and 3 inches for SP250.
+The contractor may elect to construct each course in multiple layers, with minimum compacted lift thicknesses equal to 4 times the nominal maximum aggregate size, unless otherwise shown on the plans.
+The minimum compacted lift thickness for the top lift surface course shall be 1.0 inches for SP048, 1.5 inches for SP095, 2.0 inches for SP125, 3.0 inches for SP190, and 4.0 inches for SP250 mixtures.

 ACTION ITEM: MAPA to provide comments on proposed specification change.